 “Adding features in the hull to accommodate a pedal drive does add more cost, plus the pedal drive itself,” says Christina Erb LoVullo, who handles marketing for Confluence Watersports.
 Other costs include the hardware for mounting the pedal drive and rudder controls, the advanced seating system, as well as additional structure molded into the hull to handle the pedal drive.

-Below are five new models with pedal propulsion.
-Watch out — once anglers switch to pedal kayaks, they often don’t go back to a paddle craft.
-In fact, I’m guessing many readers have already made the jump and are looking for their next pedal-pushing ’yak.
+Below are some of the newest and best pedal fishing kayaks, although this list is not completely exhaustive.
+New models with pedal propulsion are not introduced every year.
+Watch out — once anglers switch to pedal fishing kayaks, they often don’t go back to a paddle craft.
+In fact, I’m guessing many readers have already made the jump and are looking for their next pedal drive kayak.